hackla-engage/engage-backend/README.md

 ## Continous Delivery

-We have setup continous integration and deployment with Heroku and CircleCI.
+We have setup continous integration and deployment on CircleCI.

-When you push to the `prod` branch on this repo, this will trigger a build on the server and also run the Django test suite.
+When you push to the `master` branch on this repo, this will trigger a build on the server and also run the Django test suite.
 If the tests fail, the build will not go through.

 ## Django Documentation